 The only acceptable forms of jewelry are: watches, small rings, a small religious medal on a small chain, and for girls only, one pair of small post earrings (no hoop or dangling earrings).
-No bracelets or hair "scrunchies" are to be worn on the wrist.
-Boys may not wear earrings or bracelets.
+No hair "scrunchies" or "ties" are to be worn on the wrist; one or two religious bracelets or bracelets sold by the school store are acceptable.
+Boys may not wear earrings.
 Unauthorized jewelry may be confiscated and will be returned at the end of the school day.